gaudiatech/pyved-engine/docs/index.md

 KataSDK is made up of four parts:

 * a game engine written in Python, named `kataen`
-* a pygame emulator to run pygame programs in the web context
+* a pygame emulator able to run pygame programs in the web context
 * an API, named `katapi` that is useful for interacting with our servers
 * a set of commands that helps you in publishing/ pushing games to our platform